cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - commitment_list = [(i, x, y), ...], a list of commitments issued by each signer,
+  - commitment_list = [(i, x_i, y_i), ...], a list of commitments issued by each signer,
-    where each element in the list indicates the signer index and their
+    where each element in the list indicates the signer index i and their
-    two commitment Element values (x, y).
+    two commitment Element values (x_i, y_i).
 This list MUST be sorted in ascending order
     by signer index.

   Outputs: A byte string containing the serialized representation of commitment_list.